Help & Documentation

 Strips all excess whitespace (new lines, tabs, double spaces) from a string.

-Encode a given URL
+Decode a given URL

 weight